The SWE-Bench Illusion: When State-of-the-Art LLMs Remember Instead of Reason: Experiment Setup

 \subsubsection{RefactorBench}

-RefactorBench~\cite{related-refactorbench} is a benchmark of 100 handcrafted, multi-file refactoring tasks from nine diverse open-source Python repositories.
-Each task presents natural language instructions and requires the model to generate a patch that performs the described refactor of the repository.
-For our experiment, we use a subset of 39 tasks from the full dataset, and show the repository distribution in Figure~\ref{fig:repo_distribution_pie} (b).
-Unlike SWE-Bench's focus on bug fixes, RefactorBench tests code restructuring abilities across different repositories and task types.
-If models show significantly different performance patterns on RefactorBench compared to SWE-Bench despite both being Python-based, this could indicate task-specific optimization or repository-specific optimization rather than general coding proficiency.
+RefactorBench~\cite{related-refactorbench} is a benchmark of 100 handcrafted, multi-file refactoring tasks from 9 open-source Python repos.
+Each task presents natural language instructions and requires the model to generate a patch that performs the described refactor.
+For our experiment, we use a subset of 39 tasks from the full dataset.
+Unlike SWE-Bench's focus on bug fixes, RefactorBench tests code restructuring abilities across different repos and task types.
+If models show significantly different performance patterns on RefactorBench compared to SWE-Bench despite both being Python-based, this could indicate task or repo-specific optimization rather than general coding proficiency.

-In addition, to ensure fair comparison across benchmarks and verify that performance differences reflect contamination rather than varying task difficulty, we analyze two key factors that could influence path identification complexity.
-In Table~\ref{tab:file_count}, we compute the average number of files with target extensions (.py for Python repositories, .cs for C\# repositories) as a proxy for search space complexity, and the average issue description length as a measure of available contextual information.
-As shown in Table~\ref{tab:file_count}, SWE-Bench-Verified and SWE-Bench-C\# show similar repository sizes (763.5 vs 716.7 files) and comparable issue lengths (451.2 vs 586.2 tokens), suggesting similar task complexity.
-On the contrary, RefactorBench's repositories are larger (1149.2 files), and the issue descriptions are dramatically shorter (14.6 tokens), creating a more challenging scenario with larger search spaces but minimal contextual information.
+Additionally, to ensure fair comparison across benchmarks and verify that performance differences reflect contamination rather than varying task difficulty, we analyze two key factors that may influence path identification complexity.
+In Table~\ref{tab:file_count}, we compute the average number of files with target extensions (.py for Python, .cs for C\# repositories) as a proxy for search space complexity, and average issue description length as a measure of available contextual info.
+As seen in Table~\ref{tab:file_count}, SWE-Bench-Verified and SWE-Bench-C\# have similar repo sizes (763.5 vs 716.7 files) and comparable issue lengths (451.2 vs 586.2 tokens), suggesting similar task complexity.
+In contrast, RefactorBench repos are larger (1149.2 files), and the issues are much shorter (14.6 tokens), creating a more challenging scenario with larger search spaces but minimal contextual information.